Government of Canada navigation bar

 The addition of vitamins, mineral nutrients and amino acids to foods is controlled through the Food and Drug Regulations (FDR) to help ensure that Canadians get sufficient but not excessive amounts of certain nutrients in their diet.
 The FDR prescribes the foods to which vitamins, mineral nutrients and amino acids may or must be added and associated levels.
 Refer to Food labelling for industry: Fortification for more information.

 The over or under addition of a nutrient to food, and the loss of a nutrient before the end of the expected shelf-life of a food, can have health consequences for certain individuals.
 These consequences can range from minor to serious (for example, weakness, slight skin discoloration, rickets, brain abnormalities).
 The degree and nature of the consequences depends on the individual, the level of nutrient, and the nature and type of nutrient deficiency or excess.
-For example, infants are a high risk for malnutrition when infant formulas do not provide the intended level of nutrients for the duration of the product shelf-life.
+For example, infants are a high risk for malnutrition when infant formulas and human milk fortifiers do not provide the intended level of nutrients for the duration of the product shelf-life.
 Vitamins such as vitamin A can be toxic and dietary components such as iron can cause gastrointestinal distress when too much is ingested.

 Consult the document Good manufacturing practices for infant formula (2021) for information on control measures you can apply to ensure the consistent quality, safety and nutritional adequacy of infant formula products.
+The information in this document can also apply to human milk fortifiers.

 Nutrient stability and degradation